hopenewday/astrojs/uncompleted-updated.md

 ~~- Service worker for offline support~~
 ~~- PWA install prompts~~
-- AMP versions for articles
+~~- AMP versions for articles~~

-**Note:** Service worker for offline support and PWA install prompts have been implemented.
+**Note:** Service worker for offline support, PWA install prompts, and AMP versions for articles have been implemented.
+The AMP implementation includes device detection, fallback mechanisms for unsupported browsers, and proper integration with the build process.

 ## 6. XML Resources